EventStore/documentation/docs/server/v5/http-api/appending-events.md

 :::: code-group
 ::: code Request
-<<< @/docs/server/v5/http-api/sample-code/write-event-no-type.sh#curl
+<<< @/docs/server/v5/http-api/sample-code/append-event-no-type.sh#curl
 :::
 ::: code Response
-<<< @/docs/server/v5/http-api/sample-code/write-event-no-type.sh#response
+<<< @/docs/server/v5/http-api/sample-code/append-event-no-type.sh#response
 :::
 ::::

-## Batch writes
+## Batch append operation

-You can include more than one write in a single post by placing multiple events inside of the array representing the events, including metadata.
+You can append more than one event in a single post by placing multiple events inside of the array representing the events, including metadata.

 For example, the below has two events:

 <<< @/docs/server/v5/http-api/sample-code/multiple-events.json

-When you write multiple events in a single post, EventStoreDB treats them as one transaction, it writes all events together or fails.
+When you append multiple events in a single post, EventStoreDB treats them as one transaction, it appends all events together or fails.

 :::: code-group
 ::: code Request
-<<< @/docs/server/v5/http-api/sample-code/write-multiple-events.sh#curl
+<<< @/docs/server/v5/http-api/sample-code/append-multiple-events.sh#curl
 :::
 ::: code Response
-<<< @/docs/server/v5/http-api/sample-code/write-multiple-events.sh#response
+<<< @/docs/server/v5/http-api/sample-code/append-multiple-events.sh#response
 :::
 ::::